processing/processing4/CONTRIBUTING.md

 ### Prerequisites

-To contribute to Processing, you should be familiar with using the [command line](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line), Git, and Java and/or Kotlin.
+To contribute to Processing, we recommend using [GitHub Desktop](https://github.com/apps/desktop) and [IntelliJ IDEA (Community Edition)](https://www.jetbrains.com/idea/download/), as that’s the toolchain we’re best able to support.
+If you’re comfortable using Git on the command line or prefer a different editor, that’s totally fine too!
+Use what works best for you.
+Some familiarity with the [command line](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Environment_setup/Command_line) can help, but it’s not required.

-You'll also need to set up a local development environment—see our [build instructions](https://github.com/processing/processing4/blob/main/BUILD.md) to get started.
+You'll need to set up a local development environment—see our [build instructions](https://github.com/processing/processing4/blob/main/BUILD.md) to get started.

 ### Making your first contribution